ab0utbla-k/rvt-hello-app/README.md

 **Requirements:**
 - Username must contain only letters (no numbers or special characters)
-- Date of birth must be in YYYY-MM-DD format and before today
+- Date of birth must be in YYYY-MM-DD format and be in the past
 - Returns 204 No Content on success

 **Example:**